tstockwell/TermSatNet/README.md

 Until recently I didn't know that syntax-guided rule synthesis was a thing.
 But essentially that's how the rules for systems presented here were developed.

-In other words, the inference rules for System X were not invented by nor designed by me.
+In other words, the inference rules for System X were not invented by, nor designed by me.
 The rules were derived.
 The rules are derivable from an enumeration of expressions in the path order.
 The thing is though, the number of rules grow exponentially as the number of variables increase, and a complete set is infinite.
+So the rules in thier explicit form are not very useful.
-While exploring the derived rules I discovered that they had patterns, and eventually I was able to describe the entire, infinite set of exponentially growing rules as the inference rules in System X.
+However, while exploring the derived rules I discovered that they had patterns, and eventually I was able to describe the entire, infinite set of exponentially growing rules as the inference rules in System X.